raquelrocha/app-list/README.md

 ## Run project

+Make sure you run `npm install` first.

-To run this project, simply type `ng serve` or `npm run start`.
+Then to run this project, simply run `ng serve` or `npm run start`.
 Navigate to `http://localhost:4200/`.

 ## Running unit tests